ingararntzen/timingdocs/docs/source/axis.rst

     undefined``.
 This ensures that ``undefined`` may be used as a data value with cues.

-    Similarly, cue intervals may also take the value ``undefined``, in which case they become invisible to the **lookup** operation.
+    Similarly, cue intervals may also take the value ``undefined``.
-    Otherwise, cue intervals must be instances of the ``Interval`` class.
+    Lacking an interval, they become invisible to the **lookup** operation, yet still accessible through ``Map`` operations **has, get, keys, values, entries**.
+Otherwise, if cue interval is defined, it must be instances of the ``Interval`` class.

 ..  note::

-    If cue interval is derived from timestamps which are also part of cue data, interval update (type B) is still possible, but likely not advisable.
-It will not be a problem for the operation of the axis, but it may be confusing for users, as timestamps in cue data may not be consistent with cue rendering, which is based on cue intervals.
+    If a cue interval is derived from timestamps which are also part of cue data, interval update (type B) is still possible, but likely not advisable, as it introduces inconsistencies between time values in cue interval and cue data.
+Though not criticial for the integrity of the axis, it might be confusing for users, as timeline playback would not match timestamps values in cue data.

     Rule of thumb:

     -   Avoid cue modification type C if timestamps are part of data.

 In summary, the different types of cue arguments are interpreted